How to Use Your Shakti

 Duration 20+ Minutes

 Lying on your back is the most popular way to use The Shakti Mat.
 You can place your mat on any surface - but the most common is on a bed.
 Soft surfaces make contact between your mat and the lower back easier to achieve.
-Using The Shakit Mat as part of your bedtime routine prepares the body for a deep restful sleep and may help ease the muscles of the back.
+Using The Shakti Mat as part of your bedtime routine supports the release of muscle tension, and prepares the body for a deep restful sleep.

 Duration 10+ Minutes